zerofinancial/JTAppleCalendar/README.md

 ### IMPORTANT: Tutorials and guide is now on [patchthecode.github.io](https://patchthecode.github.io/)
 ___

-1. **Version 5.0.1 is the final version to support Swift 2.**
+1. **Version 5.0.1 was the final version to support Swift 2.**
 2. Upcoming versions will all be in swift 3.
-Pre-release of 6.0 is currently on master branch.
+Current version is now `6.0.0-beta.1`

 ## How will my calendar dateCells look with this library?